adamsilver/fdpb/02-a-checkout-flow.md

 ![Progress indicator](./images/Progress_indicators_2.png)

 There are practical reasons for avoiding progress bars too.
-First, they take up a lot of space at the top of the page which is of particular importance on mobile as the main content is pushed further down.
+First, they take up a lot of space at the top of the page which is of particular importance on mobile as the main content is pushed down.
 Second, fitting an accessible progress bar (with clear labeling) into a small viewport is nigh on impossible.
 And to top it off, handling conditional sections is hard because you either always show the step which is misleading, or you show it when it's relevant which is dishonest.

 Instead, it's better to start without a progress bar.
 Then you can test to see if your users struggle without one by conducting research.
-Remember, it's far easier (and cheaper) to add features than to remove them after the fact.
+Remember, it's far easier (and cheaper) to add features than it is to remove them after the fact.

-Not having a progress bar prioritises the main content, by moving it further up the page, which speaks to principle 6 again, *prioritise content*.
+Not having a progress bar prioritises the main content, by moving it further up the page, which again speaks to principle 6, *prioritise content*.
 Having meticulously considered many other details, users should get through the process with little fuss anyway.

-*(Note: some forms are especially long—a lot longer than the checkout.
-In this case, you might need some indication of progress, which is something we'll look in detail in chapter 10, “A Really Long Form.”)*
+*(Note: some forms are especially long — a lot longer than the checkout.
+In this case, you might need some indication of progress, which is something we'll look at in chapter 10, “A Really Long Form.”)*

 ### Order Summary